-I recently began work that aims to document and quantify the development of both predatory attack behavior and prey evasion, and how these affect the outcomes of predator-prey interactions in a clownfish-calanoid copepod model system.
+My colleagues and I document and quantify the development of both predatory attack behavior and prey evasion, and how these affect the outcomes of predator-prey interactions in a clownfish-calanoid copepod model system.
 From the prey's perspective, we investigate the roles that evasion capabilities of different developmental states and different species of copepods have on susceptibility to a fish predator.
 From the predator's perspective, we study the development of attack strategies and kinematics during the fish's early life (first two weeks post-hatching).

 As voracious, generalist predators of fishes, invasive lionfish may eat and/or alter the behavior of cleaning gobies (Elacatinus spp.): ubiquitous, conspicuous, and ecologically important species that clean parasites off of other reef fishes.
 If lionfish do affect cleaning gobies, then cleaning mutualisms among native species could be weakened, leading to increased transmission of parasites on invaded reefs.
 I conducted a combination of field and lab experiments to test if lionfish (1) eat the cleaner goby (E. genie), (2) learn not to eat the cleaner goby that have a putative skin toxin, and/or (3) indirectly affect the growth and persistence of cleaner goby recruits on small coral patch reefs.